 To understand how Random Order works, imagine that each Step is on a note-card.
-Each time the loop plays, or whenever the Loop Start or Loop End changes, the note-cards from the Loop Start through the Loop End are shuffled and assigned to new numbers (A1, A2, etc.).
-Steps before the Loop Start and after the Loop End are ignored.
+Each time the loop plays, or whenever the Start Step or End Step changes, the note-cards from the Start Step through the End Step are shuffled and assigned to new numbers (A1, A2, etc.).
+If there are any Steps before the Start they are not included in the shuffle; instead, they stay in place and retain their original values, even if they will play due to loop settings.
+Steps after the End Step are ignored.
+For playback purposes, the Start, End, Loop Start, and Loop End all work on the newly assigned numbers.
+Unlike changing the Start Step or End Step, changing the Loop Start Step or Loop End Step does not cause re-shuffling.